YINI-lang/YINI-spec/YINI-Specification.md

   - Level 0 = Ignore errors and try parse anyway (may remap falty key/section names to something more valid so parsing can continue).
   - Level 1 = Abort on errors only.
   - Level 2 = Abort even on warnings.
-- **Extra Bonus:** In strings, if C/C++-style octal escape codes like `\1` to `\377` are used (which are not valid in YINI), parsers should treat this as an error in strict mode (and suggest the correct YINI syntax).
+- **Extra Bonus:** In strings, if C/C++-style octal escape codes like `\1` to `\377` are used (which are not valid in YINI), parsers SHOULD treat this as an error in strict mode (and suggest the correct YINI syntax).
 In lenient mode, parsers may optionally emit a warning and suggest the correct YINI syntax: `\o1` to `\o377`, and interpret the octal code as intended.

 ## 14. Compatibility and Versioning
 This section covers YINI's compatibility and interoperability principles.

 ### 14.1.
 Fallback Rules
 #### 14.1.1.
 Invalid Sections or Keys
-- Invalid key names or section headers **should be retained as-is** if possible and/or illegal characters remapped (both in lenient and strict mode, and optionally also support "Abort Sensitivity Levels"), though at least a warning should be issued depending on it's severity.
+- Invalid key names or section headers **SHOULD be retained as-is** if possible and/or illegal characters remapped (both in lenient and strict mode, and optionally also support "Abort Sensitivity Levels"), though at least a warning SHOULD be issued depending on it's severity.

 #### 14.1.2.
 Graceful Degradation
-- Parsers should issue warnings instead of errors when encountering unrecognized features (e.g., unknown directives, anchors, or section markers).
+- Parsers SHOULD issue warnings instead of errors when encountering unrecognized features (e.g., unknown directives, anchors, or section markers).
-- Implementations should strive to process known-valid content even if advanced features are not supported.
+- Implementations SHOULD strive to process known-valid content even if advanced features are not supported.

 ### 14.2.
 Versioning Strategy
 **Version Format**